Straight to your inbox

 By comparison, email open rates hover around 30%, making your message 5x more likely to be seen through email than Facebook.

-Marketers have dreamed up heaps of incentives over the years to encourage people to join their email lists and the sky’s the limit.
+Marketers have dreamed up numerous incentives over the years to encourage people to join their email lists.
 It really depends on your product or service, as well as the style of your brand.

 The folks at Buffer, for example, write helpful posts about social media marketing and productivity.
 The quality of the content alone is valuable enough to entice 1,000+ people each week to subscribe to their email list.

-Alternately, you can try the approach that marketing blog KISSmetrics takes and use live webinars as an incentive to capture email addresses.
+You can also try the approach that marketing blog KISSmetrics takes and use live webinars as an incentive to capture email addresses.
 Their webinars are deep dives into popular topics featuring industry experts sharing their success stories.

 Here are 3 tips to help you create great content: